Michael A. Taylor Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 29th-ranked team ERA among all MLB pitching staffs (5.96).
+- The White Sox's 5.74 team ERA ranks 29th across all MLB pitching staffs.

-- The White Sox allow the second-most home runs in baseball (48 total, 1.7 per game).
+- White Sox pitchers combine to give up 50 total home runs at a clip of 1.6 per game (second-most in the league).

-- Kopech makes the start for the White Sox, his sixth of the season.
-He is 0-3 with a 7.01 ERA and 27 strikeouts through 25 2/3 innings pitched.
+- Giolito (1-2) gets the starting nod for the White Sox in his seventh start of the season.
+He's put together a 4.15 ERA in 34 2/3 innings pitched, with 34 strikeouts.

-- In his most recent appearance on Wednesday against the Toronto Blue Jays, the right-hander tossed five innings, allowing four earned runs while surrendering six hits.
+- In his last appearance on Friday against the Tampa Bay Rays, the righty threw 6 2/3 innings, allowing two earned runs while surrendering eight hits.

-- The 27-year-old has an ERA of 7.01, with 9.5 strikeouts per nine innings, in five games this season.
-Opponents have a .280 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.